FrancisBanville/ms_interpreting_probabilities/README.md

 \rightarrow j} = 0,...) < P(M_{i \rightarrow j} = 1 | ...)$) occurs because
 $P(O_{i \rightarrow j} = 0 | M_{i \rightarrow j} = 1,...)$ must be lower than
 $P(O_{i \rightarrow j} = 0, ...)$, i.e. there is a higher chance of observing an
-interaction when we know it is biologically feasible.
+interaction when it is biologically feasible.

 Many observations of interactions are false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations